-- removed any deficiencies in Admission Requirements; - completed STAT 001 or its approved equivalent, a prerequisite to the program (does not count towards the degree) which must be taken before GOVT 200; - completed at least 15 units in the graduate program with a minimum 3.0 GPA; - successfully met the writing proficiency requirement; and - submitted a thesis prospectus (if the student elects to do a thesis).
+- removed any deficiencies in admission requirements; - completed STAT 001 or its approved equivalent, a prerequisite to the program (does not count towards the degree) which must be taken before GOVT 200; - completed at least 15 units in the graduate program with a minimum 3.0 GPA; - passed the Writing Proficiency Examination (WPE) or secured approval for a WPE waiver; and - submitted a thesis prospectus (if the student elects to do a thesis).

-Advancement to Candidacy forms are available in the Graduate Center.
+Advancement to Candidacy forms are available in the Office of Graduate Studies.
 The student fills out the form after planning a degree program in consultation with a Government Department advisor.
-The completed form is then returned to the Graduate Center for approval.
+The completed form is then returned to the Office of Graduate Studies for approval.